 Normally with my “Tales from Ringside”, I chat about a wrestler or an experience I had on a certain night.
-Well this week I am going to talk about my experiences with a particular promotion.
+Well, this week I am going to talk about my experiences with a particular promotion.
 This is when wrestling matters.

 This past week Northern Alberta had one of their tri-monthly visits from a promotion known as Canadian Wrestling’s Elite, or CWE for short.
 CWE is based out of Winnipeg, and while they run the majority of their shows in the Manitoba area, they are also known for their tours throughout Canada.
 The promotion packs up their things, up to 4 times a year, to cities throughout Canada, on 30 to 40 day tours, something unheard of in these days outside of WWE.

-Now with tours like this you are going to run into problems, whether it is ring truck breaking down, to equipment malfunctioning, to merchandise boxes going missing.
-One of my favourite experiences with CWE was the time the audio equipment failed.
+Now with tours like this, you are going to run into problems, whether it is ring truck breaking down, to equipment malfunctioning, to merchandise boxes going missing.
+One of my favorite experiences with CWE was the time the audio equipment failed.
 Three guys next to me, along with myself, decided we were going to be the sound system.
-Whether it be Hakuna Matada for Johnny Devine, to William Regal’s Real Man’s Man theme for Silas Young, to Journey for another wrestler, we were belting out the favourites.
-My personal favourites were the Imperial March from Star Wars for Chase Owens of the Bullet Club, and the Star Wars Theme for his opponent, one-time ROH Top Prospect Jason “the Gift” Kincaid.
+Whether it be Hakuna Matada for Johnny Devine, to William Regal’s Real Man’s Man theme for Silas Young, to Journey for another wrestler, we were belting out the favorites.
+My personal favorites were the Imperial March from Star Wars for Chase Owens of the Bullet Club, and the Star Wars Theme for his opponent, one-time ROH Top Prospect Jason “the Gift” Kincaid.
 The most shocking thing for most people is that we were completely sober!

 Also, on some occasions, I’ve even had to jump in with production, or even set up the ring.
 It’s all about helping to see a good show.

-So if you get the opportunity to check out Canadian Wrestling’s Elite when they come to your town, I would highly recommend it, because when it comes to CWE, Wrestling Matters!
+So if you get the opportunity to check out Canadian Wrestling’s Elite when they come to your town.
+I would highly recommend it.
+This is because when it comes to CWE, Wrestling Matters!